Detailed threat intelligence summaries powered by advanced AI

 ## IMPACT ASSESSMENT

-: The vulnerability is rated as Critical, likely due to the potential for significant impact with relatively low attack complexity.
+- This vulnerability is rated as Critical due to the potential for significant impact without requiring any privileges or user interaction.

 ## AFFECTED SYSTEMS

-: The specific versions and configurations at risk are not detailed in the provided information.
+- Specific versions and configurations at risk are not detailed in the provided information, but it affects GitLab servers with webhooks enabled.

 ## MITIGATION STRATEGY